joehickey/website/content/about.md

 ## Qualifications and experience

-I am Chartered with the British Psychological Society (BPS) and Registered with the Health and Care Professions Council (HCPC).
+I am Chartered with the British Psychological Society (BPS), a member of the Association of Clinical Psychologists (ACP-UK) and Registered with the Health and Care Professions Council (HCPC).

 I completed my Doctorate in Clinical Psychology at University College London.
 Before this, I studied Psychology and Child Development at the University of London's Institute of Education.